-When it comes to a bit more dangerous areas, some neighborhoods where some violence exist (usually due to drug dealing etc.) are around the eastern part (Bottière) or western (Dervallières).
+When it comes to a bit more dangerous areas, some neighborhoods where some violence exists (usually due to drug dealing, etc.) are around the eastern part (Bottière) or western (Dervallières).

-As for the good neighbourhoods, most companies are located in the North of Nantes so your best bet in terms of the neighbourhood could be Orvault, La Chapelle sur Erdre or Saint Joseph.
+As for the good neighborhoods, most companies are located in the North of Nantes so your best bet in terms of the neighborhood could be Orvault, La Chapelle Sur Erdre or Saint Joseph.

 L’ile de Nantes is also a very vibrant area.

-It is slightly cheaper than the centre city and has several other advantages like proximity to the city centre, a big shopping mall, the fact that it’s linked to two main city transportation lines, etc.
+It is slightly cheaper than the center city and has several other advantages like proximity to the city center, a big shopping mall, the fact that it’s linked to two main city transportation lines, etc.